 The data collected by in-store facial recognition adds another – and critical – layer to tailoring the content experience for your store visitors.
-By understanding how an individual shops, you can build and provide even more personalised one-on-one messaging.
-Additionally, facial recognition software may be utilised as a measurement tool — you can now evaluate the offline return on investment (ROI) of your online ads.
+By understanding how individual shops, you can build and provide even more personalized one-on-one messaging.
+Additionally, facial recognition software may be utilized as a measurement tool — you can now evaluate the offline return on investment (ROI) of your online ads.

-While the word ‘artificial intelligence’ may connote something bad or dehumanising, it enables businesses to create a more tailored experience for their clients.
+While the word ‘artificial intelligence’ may connote something bad or dehumanizing, it enables businesses to create a more tailored experience for their clients.

-AI enables eCommerce shops to analyse millions of interactions every day and eventually tailor offers to a single consumer – an experience that every marketer dreams of offering.
+AI enables eCommerce shops to analyze millions of interactions every day and eventually tailor offers to a single consumer – an experience that every marketer dreams of offering.

 In the coming years, artificial intelligence is anticipated to have a massive and beneficial impact on the eCommerce business.
 It will alter and, in some ways, improve the way customers search for things online.